Drug Offences Blog

 The Crown approaches fentanyl sentencing with a lack of discretion to negotiate.
 They may not give an accused credit for pleading guilty.
 They may seek consecutive jail sentences on each charge.
 They base their sentencing positions on Crown policy, not on case law.
 They have even reserved the right to charge fentanyl dealers with manslaughter.
 While it hasn’t happened in BC yet, is has in Ontario and Alberta.
 The outcomes of those cases are not yet determined.
 The approach taken by the Crown can be summarized as aggressive and unsympathetic.
 This can and needs to be countered by defence counsel.

 While the courts have increased sentences, they have also left room for certain arguments in favour of a lower sentence.
 These arguments range from emphasizing certain mitigating factors to relying on specific cases to seek concurrent sentences for different offences.
 There are also well-supported arguments to be made about the effectiveness of jail in achieving deterrence and whether deterrence actually works on drug traffickers.
 Charter arguments can also be made at the sentencing stage; establishing a Charter breach in the investigation can result in a reduction of sentence.

 The existence of the fentanyl crisis is not a matter of debate.
 The solution, however, is.
 The response of the courts has been swift and harsh but is still being refined.
 In time, the voices of reason (mental health and addictions experts) will prevail.
 In time, courts will be forced to rethink their approach.
 In time, it will become clear that harsh sentences have been given, but fentanyl hasn’t gone away and addiction hasn’t been cured.
 Until that time comes, as defence counsel, I will continue putting the information before the courts and advocating zealously for fair sentences for my clients.
 If you are facing a fentanyl charge please contact us for assistance with your case.

-If you want more information about the consequences of drug possession and use in BC or are a first-time drug offender, contact Filkow Law today.
+If you want more information about the consequences of drug possession and use, or are a first-time drug trafficking offender in BC, contact Filkow Law today.